JARVIS-Materials-Design/dbdocs/docs/jarvisml.md

-# JARVIS-ML
+# ML

 ## Overview
-Currently, there are two types of data that are machine-learned in JARVIS-ML: discrete and image-based.
+Currently, there are two types of data that are machine-learned (ML) in JARVIS-ML: discrete and image-based.

 JARVIS-ML introduced Classical Force-field Inspired Descriptors (CFID) as a universal framework to represent a material’s chemistry-structure-charge related data.
 These descriptors along with